sourcery-ai-experiments/jaar/README.md

 positions are aggregated by a listener into a coherant agenda that can include pledges to do and pledges of states of existence.
 Listening and acting on it.

-A persons's agenda in the community is built by the the weighted intreprtation of
+A agents's agenda in the community is built by the the weighted intreprtation of
-1. Other persons agendas
+1. Other agents agendas
 2. Their own independent agenda

 Each agenda is saved as a JSON file.